AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications-introduction.md

 * capability to combine, rearrange, and validate PDF documents on-demand.

 * HTTP APIs for easier integration with external systems.
 Separate APIs for on demand (low-latency) and batch operations (high-throughput operations) are included.
-It makes document generation an efficient task.

 * a secure access to data.
-Communications APIs connect to and access data only from customer designated data repositories, makes no local copies of data, making Communications highly secure.
+Communications APIs connect to and access data only from customer designated data repositories, making Communications highly secure.

 ![A sample credit card statement](assets/statement.png) A credit card statement can be created using Communications APIs.
 This sample statement uses same template but separate data for each customer depending on their usage of credit card.